FIDE Grand Prix 2017: Schedule

-Originally the first event was to take place in October 2016, but this has been moved to November 2017, with the other dates mostly the same.
+Originally the first event was to take place in October 2016, but it was moved to November 2017, with the other dates mostly the same.

-Originally the 3rd Grand Prix (now the 2nd) was to conflict with the World Team Chess Championship, but now that event has been moved to July where it instead conflicts with the Grand Chess Tour events and Norway Chess.
+Originally the 3rd Grand Prix (now the 2nd) was to conflict with the World Team Chess Championship, but that event was moved to July where it instead conflicted with the Grand Chess Tour events and Norway Chess.

 Broadcasting boycott

-FIDE Grand Prix broadcasting right belongs to Agon, which, in previous tournaments, had sued other websites to restrict their rights on relaying chess moves.
-In protest, chess24 refuses to relay or mention the Grand Prix starting from Moscow 2017.
+FIDE Grand Prix broadcasting rights belonged to Agon, which attempted to limit broadcasting of moves to its own website.
+In protest, chess24 refused to relay or mention the Grand Prix starting from Moscow 2017.

 Events crosstables

 The notation in the crosstable is the number of the opponent, color of pieces, and score.
 For example, in the top-left hand corner of the Sharjah 2017 crosstable, 16w½ indicates that in round 1, Grischuk played player 16 (Jon Ludvig Hammer) with the white pieces, and the game ended in a draw.
 The player numbers do not exactly correspond to finishing position; for instance Grischuk, Vachier-Lagrave and Mamedyarov all finished equal first, but are allocated numbers 1, 2 and 3 for convenience of notation.